-Skill Design and Max TOTAL: 9 marks are allocated to TOTAL: 9 marks are allocated to measuring and marking out.
-Judgements should be made on manufacture marks candidates' skills in measuring, n narking out, and the consistency demonstrated. activity 1-3 marks 1-3 marks 4-6 marks 7-9 marks Measuring and marking out Measuring and marking out 9 limited level of skill demonstrated in measuring and marking out limited evidence of accurate measuring and marking out good level of skill demonstrated in measuring and marking out good evidence of accurate measuring and marking out high level of skill demonstrated in measuring and marking out strong evidence of accurate measuring and marking out Further information for assessing 'Measuring and marking out'
+Skill Design and manufacture Max marks TOTAL: 9 marks are allocated to measuring and marking out.
+Judgements should be made on the candidate's skills in measuring, marking out, and the consistency demonstrated. activity 1-3 marks 1-3 marks 4-6 marks 7-9 marks Measuring and marking Measuring and marking out 9 limited level of skill demonstrated in measuring and marking out good level of skill demonstrated in measuring and marking out high level of skill demonstrated in measuring and marking out out limited evidence of accurate measuring and marking out good evidence of accurate measuring and marking out strong evidence of accurate measuring and marking out Further information for assessin g 'Measuring and marking out'

-- The statements within the bands give an indication of the features which may be displayed in the evidence.
-Please note that not every statement needs to be met to achieve marks within a band. - Where candidates' work does not meet the lowest range statement, or where no evidence is provided, zero marks should be awarded. - Any assistance given to candidates must be taken into account when awarding marks. - The level of skill may be demonstrated by using a range of measuring and marking out tools, or by measuring and marking out complex or intricate components. - Marks may be awarded if candidates have displayed measuring and marking-out skills in producing a template or jig to aid the manufacture of the proposal. - Marks cannot be awarded for computer-generated templates. - The accuracy of the measuring and marking out can be checked against sizes taken from a dimensioned drawing or sketch.
+- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Any assistance given to candidates must be taken into account when awarding marks. - The level of skill may be demonstrated by using a range of measuring and marking-out tools, or by measuring and marking out complex or intricate components. - Marks may be awarded if a candidate has displayed measuring and marking-out skills in producing a template or jig to aid the manufacture of the proposal. - Marks cannot be awarded for computer-generated templates. - The accuracy of the measuring and marking out can be checked against sizes taken from a dimensioned drawing or sketch.
 The fit of any joints may also provide evidence of accuracy of measuring and marking out. - The level of complexity of the proposal must be taken into account.
 For example, a very simple proposal, although skilfully and accurately marked out, will not allow candidates to achieve marks above the bottom band.

 Skill Design and manufacture Max marks TOTAL: 18 marks are allocated to using hand and machine tools.
-Judgements should be made on candidates' skills in using tools to remove and form materials. activity 1-4 marks 5-9 marks 10-14 marks 15-18 marks Using hand and machine tools Using hand and machine tools 18 limited skill demonstrated in the use of hand and machine tools limited skill demonstrated in the removal of material limited evidence of accurate work limited skill demonstrated in forming materials fair level of skill demonstrated in the use of hand and machine tools fair level of skill demonstrated in the removal of material fair evidence of accurate work fair level of skill demonstrated in forming materials good level of skill demonstrated in the use of hand and machine tools good level of skill demonstrated in the removal of material good evidence of accurate work good level of skill demonstrated in forming materials high level of skill demonstrated in the use of hand and machine tools high level of skill demonstrated in the removal of material strong evidence of accurate work high level of skill demonstrated in forming materials Further information for assessing 'llsing hand and machine tools'
+Judgements should be made on the candidate's skills in using tools to remove and form materials. activity marks 1-4 marks 5-9 marks 10-14 marks 15-18 marks Using hand and machine tools Using hand and machine tools 18 limited skill demonstrated in the use of hand and machine tools limited skill demonstrated in the removal of material limited evidence of accurate work limited skill demonstrated in forming materials fair level of skill demonstrated in the use of hand and machine tools fair level of skill demonstrated in the removal of material fair evidence of accurate work fair level of skill demonstrated in forming materials good level of skill demonstrated in the use of hand and machine tools good level of skill demonstrated in the removal of material good evidence of accurate work good level of skill demonstrated in forming materials high level of skill demonstrated in the use of hand and machine tools high level of skill demonstrated in the removal of material strong evidence of accurate work high level of skill demonstrated in forming materials Further information for or assessing 'Using hand and machine tools' When awar ding marks the followi ng should be noted.